 My self-esteem dossier is a manila folder filled with warm fuzzies from friends, readers, teachers, and family members on rare occasions.
 It was an eight-year-old assignment from my therapist.
 She wanted me to make a list of my most important assets.
 I sat down with the sheet of paper and came up with thick hair, strong fingernails, and a well-proportioned nose as the only things that sprang to mind.

 #3.
 Interact with yourself as a friend

 Now and then, I’ll catch myself criticizing myself and ask myself, “Is that what I’d say to Libby, Mike, Beatriz, or Michelle?”
-The friendship would have ended years ago if I talked to them the way I talk to myself.
+The friendship would have ended years ago if I had talked to them the way I talk to myself.
 No. I warn Mike to “Take it easy on yourself.”

 #4.
 Visualize yourself.

 In one outpatient program for severe depression in which I participated, we were told to imagine ourselves better.
 I imagined a calm woman wearing a pink sundress and clutching a rose representing healing.
 Her eyes expressed pure contentment as though nothing could disturb her tranquillity.

 The entertaining book Unworthy by Anneli Rufus details ten hidden self-esteem booby traps and how to avoid them.
 Non-identity is one such trap that can be overcome by determining who you are.
 She writes, “Your post-self-loathing you are not some total stranger.”
 “He or she is you, the real you, rediscovered.”

 Related Articles: DEPRESSION AFTER BREAKUP: Signs and How to Deal With it Stressfree (Detailed Guide)